 Answer: Coming from a non-economics background, the journey was not so easy.
-Without any formal training on Economics or research, I had to struggle a lot to have a grasp over the subject.
-During second year, the term papers helped me a lot in getting my knowledge and ideas structured, and that was the time, when I was exposed to the concept of publication.
+Without any formal training in Economics or research, I had to struggle a lot to have a grasp over the subject.
+During the second year, the term papers helped me a lot in getting my knowledge and ideas structured, and that was the time when I was exposed to the concept of the publication.
 After that, it was a journey of learning, unlearning, and relearning about the intricacies of economic research.

 One of the memorable moments in this journey was when I got my first SCI-indexed publication.
 It was just the night before my thesis defense.
 I received a mail from “Ecological Indicators” that my paper has been accepted.
 It was really a proud and memorable moment in the entire journey.

 Question: When did you start reviewing?
 How many papers did you review so far?

 Answer: I started reviewing from 2017.
 As on 2019, I have reviewed nearly 60 papers, so far.

 Question: What are the key elements to be considered in the review process?

 Answer: While reviewing a paper, I check the following things:

 - How the research problem has been substantiated?